-Within the framework of Component 1 "Water Supply Investment" and Component 2 "Development of sanitation", it is proposed to carry out construction work/rehabilitation of drinking water supply and sanitation systems, and modernization and/or construction of sanitation facilities in social institutions.
-In view of, that the primary activity of the project is the construction of new and rehabilitation of existing water supply and wastewater facilities, there will be occupational health and safety risks associated with construction activities within the project components.
+Within the framework of Component 1 "Developing Sanitation and Fecal Sludge Treatment Infrastructure" and Component 2 "Establishing FSM Services, Local Job Creation and Community Awareness", it is proposed to carry out construction work/rehabilitation a wastewater and fecal sludge treatment plant and rehabilitation/retrofitting of on-site sanitation improvements, , including latrine and septic tank upgrades (with unit costs ranging from US\$1,000-1,900), for around 900 households or 4,530 people) of which 50 percent are vulnerable, the establishment of dedicated sanitation/FSM units within the four existing MEs in Aksu district which will be responsible for management, operation and maintenance (MOM) of the treatment facility, as well as of sanitation and FSM services across the district.
+The Project will target residents, particularly vulnerable, to be employed and trained in managing the entire service delivery chain (including collection, transport, treatment and end use/reuse).
+In view of, that the primary activity of the project is the construction of new and rehabilitation of existing wastewater facilities, there will be occupational health and safety risks associated with construction activities within the project components.
 Workers are expected to be exposed to certain occupational hazards, which mainly include earthworks, work at heights, poorly managed construction site operations posing danger and risk to workers, improper handling of materials and from the (mis)use of equipment and tools by workers, workers may be exposed to the risk of infections and diseases when working near water and sewer systems, and failure to comply with health and safety requirements by workers.